Framing: What Are We Solving?

 • What context were you missing?
 What surfaced mid-project that changed the work?
 Should you have caught it earlier?

 • Could you write a single, clear problem statement now?
-If not, you didn't frame the problem.
+If not, you did not frame the problem.
 You reacted to it.

 If you can't answer these clearly, you likely missed the real problem and just reacted to the brief instead of reframing it.